AuthorCarpentry/FSCI-2019/04-publishing.md

 7. In the exercise file, under the **Project PI's Biosketch** section, we need to make a couple of updates:
     a.
-Add the following text under the header to give attribution to the `rorcid` package.
+Add the following text under the header to give attribution to the `rorcid` package:

 `_This is auto-populated from your ORCID profile using the @R-rorcid package._`

     b.
 Insert code to place the ORCID bio into the PI Biosketch section.
-Below the code chunk, add `\`r bio\` `
+Below the code chunk, add ``r bio``.

 8. Save the changes, knit to HTML, and you'll see the biography from your ORCID file now appear in the reproducible report.

 9. To test that the biosketch will be auto-updated in your report when your ORCID bio is updated, go to your ORCID account and make a change to your biography.
-You might add a new accomplishment to the top of the bio, such as *Master of Reproducible Reporting* or *Bends RMarkdown to Thier Will*.
+You might add a new accomplishment to the top of the bio, such as *Master of Reproducible Reporting* or *Bends RMarkdown to Their Will*.

 When you knit the document to HTML, the **Principal Investigators Biosketch** auto-updates!

 10. Back in your ORCID profile, don't forget to remove the latest change to your bio, if appropriate.

 ## Wrapup